p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

-Note that all type names that are present as the value of a `type_name` field anywhere in a P4Info message must contain an entry somewhere in the `type_info` field of the P4Info message.
+Note that all type names that are present as the value of a `type_name` field anywhere in a P4Info message must contain an entry describing it in the `type_info` field of the P4Info message.
 Thus this `bitwidth` value could be considered redundant information, since it can be derived from the description of the type contained within the `type_info` field (see [this comment](https://github.com/p4lang/p4runtime/issues/189#issuecomment-471240515)).